-In June 2017, in a separate transaction, the Company entered into an agreement to sell certain equipment to a third party for amount of \$60 and closed the transaction in July 2017.
-The Company recorded a loss related to equipment of \$52 during the nine months ended September 30, 2017.
+In June 2017, in a separate transaction, the Company entered into an agreement to sell certain equipment to a third party for amount of \$70.
+The Company has listed this equipment on its condensed consolidated balance sheet as held for sale, and during the three and six months ended June 30, 2017, recorded a loss related to equipment of \$42.